zuplo/docs/docs/articles/accounts/billing.md

 :::note{title="Enterprise Plans"}

-Enterprise plans are setup with custom billing and cannot be managed through the portal.
+Enterprise plans are setup with custom billing and can't be managed through the portal.
 Contact your account representative for questions or assistance.

 :::